fistfulofyen/VL53L1X_LIDAR/README.md

 - Ensure that the code correctly initializes and communicates with the Time-of-Flight sensor (VL53L1X).
 - Verify that the code follows best practices for error handling and data processing.
 - Test the code on your hardware setup and make adjustments as needed to achieve the desired functionality.

-### 6. Conclusion

-This README provides you with the essential information and resources required for your studio project.
-Be sure to consult the provided documentation and code to successfully interface with the Time-of-Flight sensor and the microcontroller.
-Good luck with your project, and feel free to reach out if you have any questions or need further assistance!

----